WOODS: Benchmarks for Out-of-Distribution Generalization in Time Series: Additional dataset information

 \subsubsection{Setup}

-\paragraph{Motivation} Recall the cow or camel classification problem from Section~\ref{sect:intro}, where a deep learning model trained to distinguish cows from camels learns to rely on the background properties (e.g., grass or sand) instead of the animal characteristic features (e.g., color and shape) to make a prediction. \citet{IRM} proposed Colored MNIST (CMNIST) to recreate the the cow or camel classification problem into a simple benchmark in the image domain.
-In the Spurious-Fourier dataset, we adapt this same problem in the time series setting.
+\paragraph{Motivation} Recall the cow or camel classification problem from Section~\ref{sect:intro}, where a deep learning model trained to distinguish cows from camels learns to rely on the background properties (e.g., grass or sand) instead of the animal characteristic features (e.g., color) to make a prediction. \citet{IRM} proposed Colored MNIST (CMNIST) to recreate the the cow or camel classification problem into a simple benchmark in the image domain.
+We propose the Spurious-Fourier dataset which is an adaptation of the cow or camel classification problem to time series.

 \paragraph{Problem setting} We create a dataset composed of one-dimensional signals, where the task is to perform binary classification based on the frequency characteristics.
-Signals are constructed from Fourier spectrums with one low-frequency peak ($L$) and one high-frequency peak ($H$).
-The low-frequency peak is one of the two possible frequencies ($L_A$ or $L_B$), and the high-frequency peak is also one of two possible frequencies ($H_A$ or $H_B$), see Figure~\ref{fig:SF_spurious_feature}.
-Domains $D^d|_{d\in\{10\%,\,80\%,\,90\%\}}$ contain signal-label pairs, where the label is a noisy function of the low- and high-frequencies such that low-frequency peaks bear a varying correlation of $d$ with the label and high-frequency peaks bear an invariant correlation of $75\%$ with the label
+Signals are constructed from Fourier spectra with one low-frequency peak ($L_A=2$Hz or $L_B=4$Hz) and one high-frequency peak ($H_A=7$Hz or $H_B=9$Hz), see Figure \ref{fig:spurious_fourier_appendix}.
+Domains $D^d|_{d\in\{10\%,\,80\%,\,90\%\}}$ contain signal-label pairs, where the label is a noisy function of the low- and high-frequencies such that low-frequency peaks bear a varying correlation of $d$ with the label and high-frequency peaks bear an invariant correlation of $75\%$ with the label.